fengtan/ldap-explorer/CONTRIBUTING.md

 - Support for StartTLS http://ldapjs.org/client.html#starttls
 - Support for write operations i.e. add, delete, edit, move LDAP entries
 - Support LDAP referrals - currently those are simply logged, see `LdapConnection.search()`
+- Command "Reveal DN in tree" that expands parents of a given entry

 UI
+- Alignment of attributes when there are many
+- Progress bar for long-running searches, or (better) show results as they are received
 - Localization https://github.com/microsoft/vscode-nls
 - Ability to reorder / sort bookmarks and connections
 - Always show LDAP search results in the same tab (instead of opening a new tab every time the user clicks `Search`)